biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/permissions/README.md

 Bringing real world permissioned assets (e.g. tokenized treasury yield products) on-chain require certain levels of control over asset actions/properties such as transfers, holders (whitelists), and more.

 The `permissions` module allows managing certain prefixed actions and roles for real world assets and permissioned denoms created within a namespace on the chain-level.
-It provides a flexible and extensible way to define and enforce permissions and roles and serves as the entry point through which real world assets can be natively issued and managed on Biyachain.
+It provides a flexible and extensible way to define and enforce permissions and roles and serves as the entry point through which real world assets can be natively issued and managed on Biya Chain.

 ## Contents